alaa-alchal/Portfolio/Python & SQL/Airbnb Rental Analysis 2022/README.md

 # Stakeholders:

-Me, and others who are interested in entering the Airbnb business.
+Individuals interested in entering the Airbnb business.

 # Process: